public class CompoundWordIterator extends Object implements Iterator<String>

 noticeable performance penalty when a large set of compound words is used.

-This class also provides a reset
+This class also provides a reset method to

 allow resetting the token stream backing this iterator.
 If the recognized